fdazen/fda-documentation/doc_group_reservation.md

 ---
-title: Group Reservations
+title: group_reservations
-tags: [formatting]
+tags:
+  - formatting
-keywords: labels, buttons, bootstrap, api methods
+keywords: "labels, buttons, bootstrap, api methods"
-last_updated: August 12, 2015
+last_updated: "August 12, 2015"
-summary: "Labels are just a simple Bootstrap component that you can include in your pages as needed.
-They represent one of many Bootstrap options you can include in your theme."
+summary: Labels are just a simple Bootstrap component that you can include in your pages as needed.
+They represent one of many Bootstrap options you can include in your theme.
+published: true
 ---

 #** MULTIPLE ROOMS RESERVATION **